-I created this 1-Bowl Minestrone Soup to be dairy free, gluten free, and oil free.
+This 1-Bowl Minestrone Soup is totally dairy free, gluten free, and oil free.

 Well, let me describe it for you.

-A sweet tomato broth packed with Italian herbs, colorful veggies, white kidney beans, and gluten free pasta in shapes.
+This pot is a sweet tomato broth packed with Italian herbs, colorful veggies, white kidney beans, and your favorite pasta.

-Enjoy this 1-Pot Vegetable Minestrone Soup as a cozy entree or a hearty side.
+Enjoy this 1-Pot Vegetable Minestrone Soup as a cozy bowled entree or a hearty side.

-I like to make a big pot for the week and I freeze anything left behind afterwards!.
+Make a big pot for the week and freeze anything leftover for future cozy meals.

 If you make a pot of this 1-Pot Vegetable Minestrone Soup I’d love to hear what you think!

-Give me a shout on instagram @flora_and_vino and use hashtag #floraandvino to show me your creations!
+Give me a shout on Instagram and use hashtag #floraandvino to show me your creations!